-Zoho Books is an accounting platform that helps businesses easily do bookkeeping, manage accounting tasks and neatly organize their transactions.
+Zoho Books is an accounting platform that helps businesses do bookkeeping easily, manage accounting tasks, and neatly organize their transactions.
 The platform features convenient billing and invoicing, accounts reconciliation, financial statements, cash flow control, and more.

 Most prominent features of Zoho Books: